jgschmitz/elastic-search-migrator/README.md

 # Overview
 Search using a Search migrator application powered by GenAI that converts Elasticsearch indexes and to Atlas Search components.
 The modernized product catalog on Atlas Search will also showcase powerful in-app search, and a chatbot powered by MongoDB vector search with RAG

-# Justification

-_Please explain why you decided to build the application/demonstration for this project.
-What inspired you?
-What problems does it solve or how will it make Presales activities easier?_
-_What MongoDB competitive differentiators (developer productivity, resiliency, scalability, etc.) does this demonstration showcase?_

 # Detailed Application Overview

 -----

 # Roles and Responsibilities